 - Frequent travel and lengthy trips

-- Expatriates and travellers without provincial health care
+- Expatriates and travelers without provincial health care

 - Adventure travel